Thank you for your support of the University Writing Center!

 - Email any material you would like us to have on file (rubric, prompt, etc. ) to email@example.com.

 Does the Writing Center visit classes?

-With sufficient notice, consultants can make a presentation to your class about a particular topic, or about Writing Center services in general.
+We would love to make a presentation to your class about a particular topic, or about Writing Center services in general!
 Past topics have included:

 - The writing process with a timeline for the particular assignment

 - Literature Review